 A ski's ability to excel in conditions seldom found in lift-served skiing, such breakable crusts, re-frozen avalanche debris, and moisture saturated mank can mean the difference between having the time of your life and being totally miserable or seriously injured.
 Often there is a fine line between choosing a ski that is wide enough to comfortably handle all the conditions you expect to encounter in the backcountry and light enough to tour on all day.
 Figuring out what you can get away with in terms of width requires finding a balance between float and weight, with your skiing ability factored in as well.

-For spring and summer tours as well as strenuous ski mountaineering objectives, many people use super-light and much narrower skis, usually in a shorter length.
+For spring and summer tours as well as strenuous ski mountaineering objectives, many people use much narrower and lighter skis, usually in a shorter length.
 Although you give up some performance in new and difficult snow, the energy saved by having less weight on your feet (or your pack, if carrying them) makes long trips much more enjoyable.
-Race skis like the Dynastar Pierra Menta , the Trab Gara World Cup and the Atomic Ultimate can't be beat for the uphill but require a skilled and balanced skier on the descent.
+Waist widths in the neighborhood of 85mm to 95mm and weights from 1000 to 1300 grams save a huge amount of energy going uphill, but may require adjusting your ski technique on the descent.

 So how are you supposed to choose from the array of available choices?
-Be careful of recommendations unless you are confident in the source and have reason to believe their skiing style is similar to your own.
+Be careful of recommendations unless you are confident in the source and have reason to believe their skiing style and ski level is similar to your own.
 Online reviews or posts on ski forums can help, especially if comparisons to skis you're familiar with are made - but again, consider the source.
-The best, of course, is to demo the model and length you're interested in over a reasonable period of time and in a variety of snow conditions.
-Find a shop that is strong in backcountry gear and see what they have available as demos or rentals; the money you spend usually can be applied to a purchase.
-Keep an eye out for backcountry ski events with industry attendees - these often have demos available as well.
-And don't limit your choices to skis you see on websites like this one - the skis I picture here are skis that I or people I know have skied and like, or ones that people whose opinions I value have spoken positively about; there are many more great skis out there.
+The best, of course, is to demo the model and length you're interested in over a reasonable period of time and in a variety of snow conditions, but finding a shop that offers demos of touring gear can be difficult.

 Design elements that have become standard in performance alpine freeride skis are filtering down to touring skis.
 Rocker-camber profiles and Five-Point sidecuts work very well in backcountry variable conditions.
-Twin-tips or skis with a lot of tail rocker should be avoided for touring - they make securing skins at the tail a challenge, and are a liability when booting with a ski in each hand and trying to use the planted ski for extra security.
-If you like the looser feel and versatility of a rockered tail, look at skis with tail taper instead - this shape serves a similar function in terms of performance.
+Twin-tips or skis with a lot of tail rocker offer challenges for touring - they make securing skins at the tail difficult, and are a liability when booting with a ski in each hand or trying to use the skis as an anchor.

 Many people have several touring "setups" and choose their gear depending on their intended destination and anticipated snow conditions.
 An expensive solution, perhaps, but think of all the money you're saving by not buying lift tickets . . .